capsule-console/capsule.d/docs/directives.md

 _.align [boundary], [fill]_

-Data immediately after an **align** directive will be aligned to a specified byte boundary, e.g. if _boundary_ is set to 4 then the following data will be aligned to a word boundary.
+Data immediately after an **align** directive will be aligned to a specified byte boundary, e.g. if the boundary value given is 4 then the following data will be aligned to a 4-byte word boundary.

-When used in an initialized section, the _fill_ value indicates what value bytes should be if bytes must be inserted in order to align the following data on the correct boundary.
+When used in an initialized section, the fill value indicates what value bytes should be if bytes must be inserted in order to align the following data on the correct boundary.
-When used in an uninitialized, the _fill_ value must be zero.
+When used in an uninitialized, the fill value must be zero.

 Sections are aligned to a word boundary by default, when they contain no align directives.
-A section with one or more align directives will be aligned on a boundary that is the least common multiple of 4 and every align directive's _boundary_ value.
+A section with one or more align directives will be aligned on a boundary that is the least common multiple of 4 and every align directive's boundary value.

-Using the default configuration, the compiler will emit a fatal error if the _boundary_ value is not a power of two, or if the least common multiple of all the _boundary_ values in a section exceeds 256.
+Using the default configuration, the compiler will emit a fatal error if the boundary value is not a power of two, or if the least common multiple of all the boundary values in a section exceeds 256.

-Both _boundary_ and _fill_ must be literal numeric values known at compilation time.
+Both the boundary and fill values must be literal numeric values known at compilation time.
 They cannot be references to symbols.

 ``` casm
 .data